cdkini/pypcmgr/README.md

 <h1 align="center">pypcmgr</h2>
 <h3 align="center"><i>Static analysis and git-hook management made painless</i></h3>

-pypcmgr is a tool that consolidates some of the post popular Python static analysis tools to help keep your codebase clean and error free.
+pypcmgr is a command line utility that consolidates some of the most popular Python static analysis tools to help keep your codebase clean and error free.
+Either run it manually when you see fit or have it set up pre-commit hooks to automate alongside your workflow.

-As of version 1.0.0, the following plug-ins are supported:
+As of version <b>1.0.0</b>, the following plug-ins are supported:
 ```
 TESTING
   pytest           Recommended by pypcmgr team